 "Working for Google is pretty awesome in most ways.
 They make it easy to get stuff done and really strive to build a positive work environment.
 Everyone is really smart.
 The downside is that you are a cog in their machine.
 Most people work on a tiny piece of a tiny piece of the system.
 Most of the managers in my group are decent, but I'm stuck with a not-so-great one.
 Being a contractor you get a lot of the day-to-day perks that the employees get, but you are shut out of certain events.
 I usually don't miss it, though.
 I get more perks as a contractor at Google than I've gotten as regular employee at other jobs."

 "Google is a great place to work.
 The conversion process is, however, unacceptable."

 "This is an outreach program organized by Google.
 It's main purpose is to find talented college/university students who are passionate about technology and are knowledgeable about it.
 These students will be picked to become Google representatives (not employees) in their respective colleges/universities with the following responsibilities: Promote, teach and help adopt Google Services to students, teachers and businesses.
 Become point of contact between Google and those mentioned above.
 Organize events inside your respective colleges/universities to either promote the services, teach how to use them or at least use Google's services to help minimize costs and make the event a success.
 You are there to learn and show the student body that Google is more than a technology company."

 "Excellent opportunity for open source developers."

 "Google Summer of Code was an excellent opportunity and programming experience as a college student."

-"I've been working in Google LA for summer internship.
-People are all nice to work with.
+"I've been working in Google LA for my summer internship.
+The people there are all nice to work with.
 You can learn a lot when you study all the internal tools.
-You can also balance your life and work.
+You can also balance your life and work easily.
 I really recommend working in Google!"